===================

 clojure emacs

-Its been a couple of months since I’ve stopped using Cider for Clojure development in Emacs.
+It’s been a couple of months since I’ve stopped using Cider for Clojure development in Emacs.
 I find a simple ‘inferior lisp’ setup faster and more reliable.
 For a good summary of why one would consider not using Cider, see Luke VanderHart’s excellent summary.

 Read more...